hayrullahalper/NumPieBPP/README.md

-# SQL vs. Graph Database: The "Friends of Friends" Benchmark
+# SQL vs Graph Database: The "Friends of Friends" Benchmark

 This project compares the performance of a **Relational Database (PostgreSQL)** and a **Graph Database (Neo4j)**.